Samarra: Abbasid capital

-The Nestorian patriarch Sargis (860–72) moved the patriarchal seat of the Church of the East from Baghdad to Samarra, and one or two of his immediate successors may also have sat in Samarra so as to be close to the seat of power.
+The Nestorian patriarch Sargis (860–872) moved the patriarchal seat of the Church of the East from Baghdad to Samarra, and one or two of his immediate successors may also have sat in Samarra so as to be close to the seat of power.

 Samarra remained the residence of the caliph until 892, when al-Mu'tadid returned the capital to Baghdad.
 Historical sources report that the city was looted around this time.
 Its population probably decreased and the city declined, but it remained an important market center.

 From the tenth century onward it turned into an important pilgrimage site.
 During the 12th and 13th centuries, the river's course to the south of the city shifted further east.
 As a result, the main road between Baghdad and Mosul was moved to the west bank and Samarra lost its importance as a trading town.

 Modern era

-In the eighteenth century, one of the most violent battles of the 1730–1735 Ottoman–Persian War, the Battle of Samarra, took place, where over 50,000 Turks and Persians became casualties.
+In the eighteenth century, one of the most violent battles of the 1730–1735 Ottoman–Persian War, the Battle of Samarra, took place, where over 50,000 Ottomans and Persians became casualties.
 The engagement decided the fate of Ottoman Iraq and kept it under Istanbul's suzerainty until the First World War.

 During the 1950s, Samarra gained new importance when a permanent lake, Lake Tharthar, was created through the construction of the Samarra Barrage, which was built in order to prevent the frequent flooding of Baghdad.
 Many local people were displaced by the dam, resulting in an increase in Samarra's population.